-For the first week in three investors were net sellers of fund assets (including those of ...
+For the second week in a row investors were net purchasers of fund assets (including ...

 Thomson Reuters Lipper’s fund macro-groups (including both mutual funds and ETFs) had ...

-For the second week in three fund investors were net purchasers of fund assets (including ...
+For the first week in six investors were net redeemers of fund assets (including those of ...